Lucia's Blog: 2022-09-11

 • Prioritize:

 The Lord wants us to put Christ and His church first and above everything else in our lives (Col. 1:18; Matt.
 6:33).
 He wants us to use the time God gives us to the best of our ability, for the days are evil.
-So we must be careful how we spend our God-given time here on earth (Eph.
+So we must be careful how we spend our God-given time here (Eph.
 5:16).

 God must be above everything else in our lives.
 It is not enough to obey the Gospel and become a Christian.
 It is just the beginning of our commitment to living a life devoted to serving God daily.
 To be His faithful followers, the Lord must be first in our hearts and lives.
 "But seek first the kingdom of God and His righteousness, and all these things shall be added to you."
 (Matthew 6:33) The Macedonians were an excellent example of faithfulness and devotion to God.
 "They first gave themselves to the Lord."
 (2 Corinthians 8:5) God is satisfied only when He has "preeminence" in our hearts and lives.
 Paul wrote, "And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence."
 (Colossians 1:18) Thus, Christians must forsake all and resolve to serve God faithfully.